EYE WELLNESS OPTOMETRY

 We are currently scheduling patients with essential eye care needs for their annual comprehensive exam.
 We have implemented new office policies and protocols specifically to minimize the risk of COVID-19 exposure.
 We have taken necessary precautions to continue to care for patients who require our service during this time.
 Please click here for more details.

-Here are two important reminders for all of our patients : (1) We are still operating under a "closed door" policy.
-This simply means that only patients with scheduled appointments are allowed into the practice.
+Here are two important reminders for all of our patients : (1) We are still limiting the number of patients entering the practice at any given time.
+Priority is given to patients with scheduled appointments.
 We understand that this can be viewed as an inconvenience; however our top priority remains the health and well-being of our patients, families, staff and community.
-(2) A "closed door" policy does not imply that you should neglect your essential eye care needs.
+(2) Please do not neglect your eyes and vision during this pandemic.

 Too often, we neglect eye health until we notice something wrong with our vision.
 The following are eye-related issues that should not be ignored: